Blended Intensive Programme

 In the seminar we offer philosophical, biblical, ethical, and systematic-theological perspectives on nature resp. creation.
 We combine these theoretical reflections with the examination of pastoral practices, of religious and civil aesthetics and architecture, comparing different Christian spiritualities – with a special focus on Benedictine provenance – with current ecological/green spiritualities.

 The participants will profit from the richness of Rome’s religious, artistic, and institutional heritage.
 We will undertake excursions to significant sights which manifest the symbolic interrelation of spirituality and nature in an artistic way.
-Discussions with relevant Catholic ecclesial institutions such as the Dicastery for Promoting Integral Human Development will complete this manifold overview.
+Discussions with relevant Catholic ecclesial institutions such as the Dicastery for Promoting Integral Human Development or the Laudato Si' Movement will complete this manifold overview.

 Suche